kuvivek/drivingTheoryInGermany/README.md

 ✅ Parking on the hard shoulder
 ❌ Parking on the roadway
 ✅ Stopping on the right edge of the roadway
-**Comment**On priority roads outside built-up areas, stopping on the right side of the road and parking only on the shoulder is permitted.
+**Comment**: On priority roads outside built-up areas, stopping on the right side of the road and parking only on the shoulder is permitted.
 Parking on the road is expressly prohibited.

 402. During twilight or the hours of darkness, when must you have your side lights switched on as a minimum requirement?
 ❌ When driving on roads with adequate continuous lighting
 ✅ When the vehicle is parked on the hard shoulder outside built-up areas
 **Comment**: In order for a vehicle parked on the side of the road or on the shoulder to be noticed in good time in the dark,
 it must be sufficiently illuminated.
-If the vehicle is parked on the road outside built-up areas, the parking light is no longer sufficient; the parking lights must be switched on.
+If the vehicle is parked on the road outside built-up areas, the road parking light is no longer sufficient; the car parking lights must be switched on.

 403. You experience a breakdown outside of a built-up area.
 Your car is situated on the carriageway, behind a bend in the road.
 Which is correct in this situation?